Rangitoto Island: Since European colonisation

 From 1925 to 1936, prison labour built roads on the island and a track to the summit.
 Islington Bay was formed in the southeast area of the island.
 Formerly known as Drunks Bay, it was used as a drying out area for inebriated crews before they ventured out of the gulf.
 The bay is used by Auckland boat-owners as a refuge, as it is quite sheltered from the prevailing southwest winds.

 Military installations were built during World War II to support the Auckland harbour defences and to house U.S. troops or store mines.
 The most visited remains of these installations is the old observation post on the summit.
 The northern shore of the island was used as a wrecking ground for unwanted ships, and the remains of several wrecks are still visible at low tide.
 At least 13 ships were wrecked from 1887, the last being the former Wellington and, later, Waiheke ferry, Duchess, in June 1947. (built 1897 - iron deck framing remained in 2014).
 Other ships include Ngapuhi (1900 - her stern remained in 2014), Jubilee (1857), Arapawa (1908), Rothesay Bay (1877), Gladbrook (ex Countess of Anglesea 1877), Elinor Vernon (1876), Polly (ex Skovland 1891), Columbia (1899 - part of the keel and frame remained in 2014), Dartford (1877) and Rarawa (1903 - the bow, framing, iron plating and stern with two propeller shaft housings were visible above the low water mark in 2014).

 Baches (small holiday houses) were built around the island's edge in the 1920s and 1930s.
 The legality of their existence was doubtful from the start and the building of further baches was banned in 1937.
 Most have since been removed because of the ban and because the island has become a scenic reserve.
 However, 30 of the 140 baches remain as of 2010, and some are being preserved to show how the island used to be, once boasting a permanent community of several hundred people, including many children.
 The buildings included some more permanent structures like a seawater pool built of quarried stones by convict labour, located close to the current ferry quay.

-Viewed from Mount Victoria.
-The island is close to the Auckland shore.

-Access and tourism

-Regular ferry services and island tours by tractor-trailer are provided by Fullers from Auckland city centre.
-A boardwalk with around 300 steps allows visitors to reach the summit and enjoy a view of the wooded crater.
-The distance to the summit is 2.4 km, a one–hour walk by the most direct route.

-An alternative to walking, a land train, coordinated with the ferry sailings, takes visitors to a short way below the summit.
-Sea kayak trips from the mainland to the island are also available.

-There are no campsites on the island, though there is camping at Home Bay on the adjacent Motutapu Island.